Fayetteville man pleads not guilty to murder charges in wife’s stabbing

 Police surrounded the house, and after a few minutes, Joiner came out of the home.
 Police said he had a single puncture wound in the left side of his chest.

 Investigators said Marcus Joiner had cuts on both hands and his right hand was badly swollen.
-Officers also saw a lot of blood on his pants and the bottom of his feet.
+Officers also saw a lot of blood on his pants and the bottoms of his feet.

 Amy Joiner was 39 years old.
 She was a partner and doctor at Northwest Arkansas Pathology Associates, according to her obituary.